LucasMatuszewski/udemy-intro-to-git/README.md

 > git push -u origin master

 Sometimes you have to update your version of git or git for windows.
+Usualy you have to login or set user.email:
+> git config --global user.email "you@example.com"

 ##GIT remote
 > git remote add <shortcut-name> <remote-url>